-In the APPLY-PNH trial, the co-primary endpoints were hematological responses defined using two different cut-points for hemoglobin level: an increase of ≥ 2 g/dL from baseline or maintenance of ≥ 12 g/dL in the absence of RBC transfusions at the end of 24 week treatment period.34 Approximately 85% and 70% of the iptacopan arm achieved the co-primary endpoints at week 24 of a sustained increase in hemoglobin of ≥ 2 from baseline and hemoglobin ≥ 12 g/dL without RBC transfusions, respectively.
-In contrast, none of the participants assigned to an open-label C5 inhibitor achieved these endpoints.
-Iptacopan increased hemoglobin from baseline by 3.6 g/dL (95% CI 3.2, 4.1; p<0.0001) compared to the C5 inhibitor arm, and achieved much greater transfusion avoidance assessed between week 2 and week 24 (97% for iptacopan versus 40% for C5 inhibitor arm).27 statistically significantly lower than the C5 inhibitor arm in the later phase of the 24-week treatment period.27
+In APPLY-PNH, the co-primary endpoints were hematological responses defined using two different cut-points for hemoglobin level: an increase of at least 2 g/dL from baseline or levels sustained at or above 12 g/dL in the absence of RBC transfusions at the end of 24 weeks of treatment.
+Approximately 85% of patients in the iptacopan arm achieved an increase in hemoglobin from baseline of ≥2g/dL and 70% of iptacopan-treated patients sustained hemoglobin levels ≥12 g/dL without RBC transfusions.
+In contrast, none of the participants assigned to a C5 inhibitor achieved these endpoints.
+From baseline, iptacopan increased mean hemoglobin levels by 3.7 g/dL (95% CI 3.2, 4.1; p<0.0001) more compared to the C5 inhibitor arm.
+Iptacopan also achieved greater transfusion avoidance during weeks 2 and 24 or treatment compared to the C5 inhibitor arm (95% vs. 40%).